peter-zhang-chem/peter-zhang-chem.github.io/_pages/My CV.md

 ---
 ### Work Experience
 * __Enveda Biosciences__, Platform Chemistry Intern, (Summer 2025)
-* __XSig/Cross-Disciplinary Science Institute at Gettysburg College__, Biophysics and Biochemistry Research, (Summer 2018 and 2019)
+* __Cross-Disciplinary Science Institute at Gettysburg College__, Biophysics and Biochemistry Research, (Summer 2018 and 2019)

 ### Education and Experience
 * __State University of New York at Buffalo__, Buffalo, NY.
 (Expected May 2026)